 She took on to social media to reveal her thoughts and feelings about the game and olympics as a whole.
 In one of her tweets she posted the following:

 “For me, Tokyo 2020 will serve as a milestone to decide whether to continue playing softball or head in a different direction.
-I certainly hope to gain a gold medal at the high-profile event, not for my honour or prestige, but to express my gratitude to everyone and everything that has allowed me to stick to being a softball player all these years.
+I certainly hope to gain a gold medal at the high-profile event, not for my honor or prestige, but to express my gratitude to everyone and everything that has allowed me to stick to being a softball player all these years.

 My hope is to empower people through our games, inspire them to take on new challenges, and give them courage, which, in turn, will give a lot of meaning to my softball life.